fghaas/froscon2020/markdown/chat.md

 superior* modes of communication.

-The only reason to use **direct messages** for collaboration
+The only reason to use **DMs** for collaboration
 is a need for immediate, interactive mutual feedback
 **and confidentiality.**

 <!-- Note -->
-Using chat DMs as the *default* means of communication is utterly braindead.
+Using chat direct messages (DMs) as the *default* means of communication is utterly braindead.
 In order for a chat DM to be useful, there is precisely one clearly delineated confluence of events that must occur:

 * You need immediate feedback from the other person,
 * you need mutual back-and-forth with the other person,